habibir7/BE-hirejob/README.md

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install.
+Before going to the installation stage there are some software that must be installed first.

 - [Node.Js](https://nodejs.org/en/download/)

 ### Installation

-- Clone the repo
+- Clone Repository
 ```sh
 git clone https://github.com/habibir7/BE-hirejob.git
 ```